Diegometro1/CSCIE-15/02_PHP/10_Forms.md

 Observations about `foobooks.php`:
 + The form element has a `method` attribute set to `GET`
 + The form element has an `action` attribute, specifying where this form should be submitted to (`search.php`).
-+ The single input in the form as a `name` attribute, which will be used to identify that data
++ The single input in the form has a `name` attribute, which will be used to identify that data

 Run the above example and submit with the search term &ldquo;fiction&rdquo;.